 Monazite is a chemically quite inert rare earth mineral.
 It is found in high density in beach sands and river beds through weathering.
 The rare earth mineral monazite is found mainly in India, China, South Africa, Australia, and Malaysia.

-All the rare earth metals are very important elements because they are used widely in different chemical processes and chemical industries.
+All rare earth metals are very important elements because they are used widely in different chemical processes and chemical industries.
 Lanthanides or rare-earth metals are used in metallothermic reactions due to their extraordinary reduction character.
 The process used for the production of pure niobium, zirconium, iron, cobalt, nickel, manganese, tungsten, uranium, boron, and silicon.

-What is mischmetal?
+What is Mischmetal?